 5. The highest mountain in the middle east is in Iran

-Did I mention that Iran has the highest mountain in the Middle East?
+Did I mention that Iran has the highest mountain in the Middle East and one of the most prominent landmarks in Asia?
 Mount Damavand towers 5610 meters above Tehran and is a challenge any outdoor enthusiast would love to take, including me.
 If this is too much for you, there are plenty of peaks over 4000 meters that are just waiting to be climbed.
 Even shorter day trips can be spectacular if you don’t have the time for the ultimate challenge.

 6. Easy and cheap to travel around by public transport